 The user-interface itself is extremely simple to use and you there is an easy output device selection and a on/off toggle so you can easily compare your sound with and without any equalizers.

-FxSound does a great job with the equalization, and the UI is fantastic, but it definitely needs the premium license if used as a daily driver.
+FxSound does a great job with the equalization, and the UI is fantastic, and now that it has been turned into donationware, there’s absolutely no reason not to give it a shot and maybe make it your daily driver.

 Voicemeeter is a very well-known equalizer toolset which is highly customizable for your input and output devices.